couchbaselabs/docs-ng/content/couchbase-sdk-c-2.1/integration-with-libcouchbase.markdown

 }
 ```

-Here we are create an event loop instance, and create and bind new socket to
+Here we are create an event loop instance, and create and bind a new socket to
 local port `PORT_NO (4567)`.
 After that we can mark this socket as listening and
 ask libev to call the function `accept_cb` when the socket become ready to read,
 that is when the new client will come to us.
 The final step is to run `ev_run()`
 which does all the server interaction.

-The `accept_cb` is in charge of allocating client structures with the buffer for
+The `accept_cb` is in charge of allocating client structures 60 the buffer for
 messages.
 The sample is using ring buffers from the libcouchbase code for easier
 managing memory for IO buffers.